 The average strip ratio for the life of the mine is estimated at 4.3:1.
 Open pit bench heights of 10 meters will be mined and ore hauled with 136-tonne haul trucks and matching loading equipment.
 Best practice grade control drilling will be done with reverse circulation drilling and rock sampling on mine benches prior to blasting.
-This provides the greatest flexibility for grade control during operations while maintaining reasonable mine operating costs and production capability.
+This is intended to provide flexibility for grade control during operations while maintaining reasonable mine operating costs and production capability.